jupyter-book/jupyter-book/docs/advanced/html.md

 ```

 :::{seealso}
-See [the Google Analytics documentation](https://analytics.google.com/analytics/web/) for more information.
+- For more about Google Analytics, see [the Google Analytics documentation](https://analytics.google.com/analytics/web/) for more information.
+- To use **other analytics services**, like [Plausible analytics](https://plausible.io/), you should link the relevant libraries via the instructions in [](custom-assets).
 :::

 (html:link-check)=